kylegallatin/machine-translation-service/README.md

 ## Usage

-First create the directory where you want to store models (and change `MODEL_PATH` in `config.py` accordingly).
-Then you can download models using the command line utility.
+You can download language models using the command line utility.
 For example...

 ```
+cd machine-translation-service
 mkdir data
-python download_models.py --source en --target jap
+python download_models.py --source en --target fr
 ```

 To run with Python>=3.6: